manolo/gwt-exporter/README.txt

 This is the GWT Exporter module courtesy of Timepedia.org.
-This module allows you to expose GWT classes, methods, and fields as Javascript objects and takes case of marshalling GWT objects back and forth between the Javascript interface as the GWT interface.
+This module allows you to expose GWT classes, methods, and fields as Javascript objects and takes care of marshalling GWT objects back and forth between the Javascript interface and the GWT interface.

 Feel free to use, modify, and redistribute this code according to the provisions of the Apache License 2.0.